wso2/docs-ei/en/micro-integrator/docs/develop/using-wire-logs.md

 where it goes out from the Micro Integrator.
 For example, you can see the outgoing and incoming wire logs for specific mediators (i.e. Call mediator, Send mediator etc.).
-Wire logs are useful to troubleshoot unexpected issues that occurr while integrating miscallaneous systems.
+Wire logs are useful to troubleshoot unexpected issues that occur while integrating miscellaneous systems.
 You can use wire logs to verify whether the message payload is properly going out from the server, whether the HTTP headers such as the content-type is properly set in the outgoing message, etc.